 The site of Fort Sullivan is on Seavey's Island, part of the Portsmouth Naval Shipyard, near the old water reservoir site.
-The old Naval Prison, built in 1905 - 08, now occupies the top of the bluff, near where the fort is believed to have been built.
+The old Naval Prison now occupies the top of the bluff near where the fort is believed to have been built.

-The earthwork fort was first built in 1775 by the New Hampshire militia, in conjunction with Fort Washington on Peirce's Island and Clark's Point Redoubt on New Castle Island, and named after Major General John Sullivan, commander of New Hampshire forces in the American Revolution, and overall commander of the Portsmouth defenses in 1775. (see also N.H. war heroes) Captain Ezekiel Worthen drew the plans for Forts Washington, Sullivan, and Clark's Point, and later, with the rank of Major, relieved General Sullivan as overall commander of the Portsmouth defenses.
+The earthwork fort was first built in 1775 by the New Hampshire militia, in conjunction with Fort Washington on Peirce's Island and Clark's Point (Shaw's Hill) Redoubt on New Castle Island, and named after Major General John Sullivan, commander of New Hampshire forces in the American Revolution, and overall commander of the Portsmouth defenses in 1775. (see also N.H. war heroes) Captain Ezekiel Worthen drew the plans for Fort Sullivan, as well as Fort Washington and Clark's Point, and was later, with the rank of Major, to relieve General Sullivan as overall commander of the Portsmouth defenses.
 The fort was first under the command of a Colonel Wingate in 1775, and then Captain Eliphalet Daniels after 1776, with one lieutenant and 25 artillerists.
 It was probably not garrisoned after 1778.
-The fort was regarrisoned in 1814 as British warships patrolled off the coast.
-In 1861 two 8-inch Rodmans were emplaced at the old earthwork.
+The fort was regarrisoned and rearmed in 1814 as British warships patrolled off the coast.
+In 1861 two 8-inch smooth-bore Rodmans were emplaced at the old earthwork.
 There was another battery built at the Shipyard, on Dennett's Island, facing downtown Portsmouth, which consisted of several 18-pounder guns.
-The fort was completely rebuilt in April 1863 by the US Navy and Marines based at the Shipyard, as a naval battery of eleven 8-inch Rodmans, with barracks, which would protect the Shipyard from possible Confederate attacks that might slip past Forts Constitution and McClary.
-In July, it was manned by 117 Negro "contrabands" brought up from the South, who were to be trained as sailors and soldiers, under command of several white officers, to relieve the manpower shortage at the time.
-They served for 10 months until May 1864, when they were transferred to serve as part of the crew for a "new" ship being outfitted at the yard, the USS New Hampshire (ex-USS Alabama).
-In August 1863, a controversy arose concerning the Negros manning the fort.
+The fort was completely rebuilt in April 1863 by the US Navy and Marines based at the Shipyard, as a naval battery of eleven 8-inch smooth-bore Rodmans along with barracks, which would protect the Shipyard from possible Confederate naval attacks that might slip past Forts Constitution and McClary.
+In July 1863 the fort was manned by 117 Negro "contrabands" brought up from the South, who were to be trained as sailors and soldiers under command of several white officers to relieve the manpower shortage at the time.
+They served for 10 months until May 1864, when they were transferred to serve as part of the crew for a "new" ship being outfitted at the yard, the USS New Hampshire (formerly the USS Alabama).
+In August 1863 a controversy arose concerning the Negros manning the fort.
 A target practice shot went astray and hit a boat in the harbor near Pest Island, killing a twelve-year-old boy from New Castle, and wounding four other passengers.

 Seavey's Island was not part of the actual Shipyard holdings until 1866, after which the fort was soon dismantled.
 The fort site was virtually demolished in 1901 when the new reservoir and water tanks were built.
 Nearby Henderson's Point was demolished in 1905 in order to enlarge the ship channel for the upcoming submarine shipbuilding program.
 (See also: "They blew up Henderson's Point!").